elestel-rpg/elestel-wiki/public/logs/2019-05-18/fenius.md

 But I digress.

 Upon reaching the deck, I found a clearly insane and incoherent elf (i.e. "life stealer") going on about how he had to see Casira.
-He claimed his name was Corril, the supposed uncle of Casira's newly-formed essence-purloining niece, Lilly.
+He claimed his name was Corril, the supposed uncle of Casira's sister-in-law, Lilly.
 Quaint how they take the names of the shortest lived creatures, isn't it?
 All the more reason to distrust the mad being.
 Even the Captain's talking dog, Jubjub, had attached himself to the madman, clearly suspecting trouble.
 Why else would he seek to search him and confiscate his belongings?
 I didn't disagree with the tactic.
 When the final confrontation came, best to have your foe unwittingly disarmed.

-"There is a family emergency!" quoth he, claiming that Lilandra and Casira's niece had gone missing.
+"There is a family emergency!" quoth he, claiming that Lilandra and Casira's niece and nephew, Amara and Valus, had gone missing.
 Well, apart from his other disreputable characteristics, his ability to find our Casira with such apparent ease sparked suspicion in me.
 And how had he made up so much time getting to us by either cart or skiff?

 His status uncertain, I immediately put him to the Question.
 Not being a cruel sort and ever the gracious host, I informed him in passing that the ship was a death trap, but he should follow me.
 I was both curious to see his reaction and to find out if the ship would take my blatant offering of a quick meal and thus ensure our future mystical locomotion.
 I was disappointed at the lack of wailing and gnashing of teeth.
 Again, I noted the incredible efficiency of the vessel's soul burning engines.
 Rarely had I seen finer mystic equipage!